It's Rush Limbaugh and this, the Excellence in Broadcasting Network.

 There isn't a fix for it.

-And so that's why organizing for action, the offshoot of the Obama website, organizing for America, is urging all of its supporters to dominate Thanksgiving dinner talking up and selling Obamacare.
+And so that's why Organizing for Action, the offshoot of the Obama website, Organizing for America, is urging all of its supporters to dominate Thanksgiving dinner, talking up and selling Obamacare.

-It's called Health Care for the Holidays.
+It's called Healthcare for the Holidays.

 At Thanksgiving and Christmas dinners, people will be under the misconception that Obamacare policies are too expensive.

-You tell them that it's not too expensive, that there are a variety of uh plans available in the new health insurance marketplace, so you can pick one that fits your budget.
+You tell them that it's not too expensive, that there are a variety of plans available in the new health insurance marketplace, so you can pick one that fits your budget.

 There's also financial assistance available based on how much you make.